 There should be nothing in this statement which does not agree with Scripture.
 (The purpose is to summarize clearly what Scripture states.)
 If you feel there is any discrepancy between this document and Scripture, please email email@example.com.

 1. Canon.
 Our canon consists of the 42 books of the Hebrew Tanach (“Old Testament”) and the 24 books of the Renewed Covenant (the “New” Testament).
 We do not accept the Talmud, Kabala, the Apocrypha, or the Gnostic Gospels.
-We find the Book of Jasher and the Book of Enoch interesting (as they are mentioned in Scripture), but we do not see them as Scripture, and they are not to be used for doctrine.
-We believe the Masoretic Text has been altered (see the Emendations of the Sopherim) but is generally reliable, with a few small exceptions.
+However, it seems that the writers of Scripture were well-read Jews and Josephites (Israelites), and that they were aware of the Sumerian creation mythology, and some of their works are written in response to the Sumerian creation mythology.
+It seems clear from an analysis of the Dead Sea Scrolls and Scripture that the writers of Scripture also read the books of Jubilees, 1 Enoch, and a Book of the Giants, as well as a lost (non-extant) Book of Jasher (meaning, scholarship believes the Jasher we have today in 2023 is not the original).
+These other works are not inspired, but the writers of Scripture were well versed in many other intertestamental period works, and even though they are not inspired, and are not Scripture, the writers of the Renewed Covenant did refer to them (and in many ways).
+Therefore, we find it beneficial to read these intertestamental period works.
+Further, we believe the Masoretic Text has been altered (reference the Emendations of the Sopherim) but is generally reliable, with a few small exceptions.
 We believe the Greek texts are generally reliable, when understood in a Semitic (Hebrew or Aramaic) context.

 2. Inspiration.
 Nazarene Israel believes the Brit Chadasha (Renewed Covenant) was originally inspired in Hebrew or Aramaic, with an early translation into Greek.
 We do not believe the Eastern Peshitta to be the original text, for reasons explained in “About the Peshitta”.
 Nazarene Israel also rejects the Catholic doctrine that all of Scripture is “equally inspired.”
 Rather, in “About Inspiration and Scripture,” (in Nazarene Scripture Studies, Volume 2) we explain that it is only the words of Elohim (Yahweh, Yeshua and the words of the prophets when they were prophesying) that are inspired.
 The rest of Scripture is very important, but the words of men can never supersede or compete with the words of Elohim.
 In other language, the words of the apostles are never “equal” to the words of Yahweh, and therefore the words of the apostles can never be used to “explain away” the words of Elohim.
 The words of Elohim are always highest authority, and the words of men only help to explain or clarify the words of Elohim.
 This is an important distinction, because if we understand this, we will not try to use the words of the Apostle Shaul (Paul) to overthrow the words of Yahweh or Yeshua (i.e., Elohim).